FIFTEENTH ANNUAL CLUB CHALLENGE CUP MARATHON RELAY

 26 runners from your club.
 1 mile each.
 Amazing team spirit all around

 Help answer the question: Who has the fastest running club?
 26 runners from your running club (minimum 10 women) passing the baton to cover 26.2 miles.
 Music on the infield throughout the day.
 Pizza party at the track as teams are finishing!
-Post-race party after the awards ceremony.
+Post-race party this year will be at Idle Hands (89 Commercial Street, Malden, MA 02148) after the awards ceremony.
+Please note, this is a different location from last year.
 You won't want to miss it!

 Full rules for the relay are spelled out below.
 Also check out the 26x1 Facebook Page for updates on the event, including what teams are joining us!

 Plenty of refreshments & pizza provided!